Five people in military uniforms lying on grass in a circle, with their heads close together.

 The Midot Seal of Effectiveness is a quality certification awarded to nonprofits that meet the highest standards of planning, execution, measurement, and financial transparency.

-For us, receiving this seal is a testament to the professional and dedicated work of the entire team, and it strengthens our commitment to continue operating with full transparency for the benefit of the lone soldiers.
+For our organization, receiving this seal is a testament to the professional and dedicated work of our entire team.
+This recognition only serves to strengthen our commitment to continue operating with full transparency as we work to benefit the Lone Soldiers we serve.

 Blurred soldiers in a field with a 'Midot Seal of Effectiveness' badge in the foreground, featuring Hebrew text and an organizational logo.